Laylat al-Raghaib

-Laylat al-Raghaib (لَيْلَةُ الرّغائِب; Regaip Kandili) is a night of prayer in Islamic practice, classed in Turkish tradition as one of the five blessed Kandil nights.
-Observance of this night differs among Muslims in the world.
-It is mostly practiced by Muslims influenced by Sufism, such as Muslims in Turkey and Muslim Balkan communities today, and Shia Muslims, while Sunnis in the Arab world pays little attention (although it originated in the Levant), and Salafis dismiss it entirely.
+Laylat al-Raghaib (لَيْلَةُ الرّغائِب; Regaip Kandili) is an event celebrated by a majority of Muslims throughout the Islamic world, enjoying great popularity from both Sunni and Shia Muslims, and classed in Turkish Muslim tradition as one of the five blessed Kandil nights.
+The practise is, however, dismissed by Wahhabis and Salafis.
 Views on the permissibility of observing it also differ among Muslim scholars, and have been the subject of repeated debates over the past millennium.
-The practice has variously been rejected as bid'ah (unacceptable innovation) by the four major Sunni Madhhab, Shafi’i, Hanbali, Hanafi, and Maliki jurists, or defended as bid'ah hasanah (meritorious innovation).
+The practice is usually accepted as bid'ah hasanah (meritorious innovation) in Islamic jurisprudence.